yanisdib/aspasia/README.md

 # Google Pals
 **_Penpals network application using Google design_**

 This repository won't be updated.
-This project is still going on under another temporary name (Emanon) using a updated tech stack with MongoDB and so on.
+This project is still going on under another temporary name (Emanon) using an updated tech stack with MongoDB and so on.

 ## **Features**